HimanshuChauhan7878/linkedin-post-automation/README.md

+AGENTIC AI PROJECT
-📌 LinkedIn Post Automation – AI Agent (Ollama + Selenium)
+LinkedIn Post Automation – AI Agent (Ollama + Selenium)

 This project is a fully functional AI Agent that autonomously generates, prepares, and posts LinkedIn content using a single user prompt.
 It combines local LLM reasoning, browser automation, and agentic workflow execution.